department-of-veterans-affairs/va.gov-team/products/resources-and-support/Submit Feedback Tool- Medalia for Articles.md

 as well streamline operations internally.
 Additionally Medalia already has analytics capabilities that the S&D team can build off of.*

 ## Problem Statement
-*Currently the Research and Article pages have the option for a veteran to submit whether their experienc on the page was good or bad.
+*Currently the Research and Article pages have the option for a veteran to submit whether their experience on the page was good or bad.
 The S&D team have been discussing adding additional canned messages for selection so we can futher analyze the reason for the selection i.e why it was good or bad.
 VA.gov also has a feedback survey selection on the right hand of the application.
 When we look to adding quetions for artcile experience we have a couple options to explore.
 All options require working with Jason Woodman's team to maket the appropriate decisicion for the path forward.*